Babson task: Directmate Babsons

-The following year, Leonid Yarosh, a football coach from Kazan who was virtually unknown as a problem composer until that point, came up with a much better Babson task than Drumare's: the position is legal; it is much simpler than Drumare's problem, and there are no promoted pieces on board.
+The following year, Leonid Yarosh, a football coach from Kazan who was virtually unknown as a problem composer until that point, came up with a much better Babson task than Drumare's: the position is legal, it is much simpler than Drumare's problem, and there are no promoted pieces on board.
 First published in March 1983 in the famous Russian chess magazine Shakhmaty v SSSR, this is generally thought of as the first satisfactory solution of the Babson task.
 Drumare himself had high praise for the problem.

 The key is 1.Rxh4, and the main lines are:

 However, Yarosh's problem has a small flaw: the key is a capture, something which is generally frowned upon in problems.
 Also, when first presented, the black piece at h4 was a pawn, but a computer discovered an additional solution by 1.axb8=N hxg3+ 2.Kh3 Bxb8 3.Qxc2 and mate next move.
 Yarosh then substituted a knight on that square; now 1.axb8=N fails to 1...Nf3+ 2.Bxf3 Bxb8 3.Qxc2 Bxg3+ and White is too late.
 Nevertheless, when Dutch author Tim Krabbé saw this version in the Soviet publication 64, he records that the realisation that somebody had at last solved the Babson task had the effect upon him as if he had "... opened a newspaper and seen the headline 'Purpose Of Life Discovered'."

 Yarosh continued to work on the problem, and in August 1983, he created an improved version with a non-capturing key, which appeared in Shakhmaty v SSSR.
 Many chess problemists, including Tim Krabbé, consider the problem one of the greatest ever composed.
-Again, it is a mate in four.
+Again, it is a mate in four moves.

-The key here is non-capturing and also thematic (that is, it is logically related to the rest of the solution): 1.a7.
+The key here is non-capturing and also thematic (that is, it is logically related to the rest of the solution): 1.a7!.
 The variations are largely the same as in the original:

+There is another defence for black that is non-thematic and also leads to mate in four: 1...Qxd8+ 2.Kg7 axb1=Q 3.Rxf4+ Qe4 4.
+Rxe4#.
+However, this is not considered a flaw according to the rules of the Babson task.

 Yarosh composed a completely different Babson task later in 1983 and another in 1986.
 Several other Babsons were later composed by other authors, including one by Drumare in 1985.
 The solution of this Babson is 1.fxg8=Q dxe2 2.Nxe3 e1=Q/R/B/N 3.gxf8=Q/R/B/N and now mate in two in all variations.